We are not supporting this browser

-Early signs of labour
+Early Signs of Labour

-Pregnant woman holding baby clothes
+pregnant holding baby clothes

 Am I in labour?
 The first stage of labour can last for hours, so remember not to panic when you begin to spot pre-labour signs.
 Women are expected to have irregular contractions in the early stage, but when these become more regular and there is a pattern, this is usually when the mum-to-be is asked to attend triage.
 Of course, this really depends on the woman, but you could be contracting for a little while before you are admitted to your triaging unit.
 Early labour symptoms may include any combination of the following: